-Zorrosign Expands Data Security Solutions With Provenance Blockchain
+ZORROSIGN EXPANDS DATA SECURITY SOLUTIONS WITH PROVENANCE BLOCKCHAIN

-PHOENIX, ARIZONA, UNITED STATES, October 10, 2023 /EINPresswire / -- ZorroSign, Inc., a global leader in data security solutions built on blockchain, today announced its advanced integration with Provenance Blockchain, the leading decentralized blockchain purpose-built for financial services with over $8 billion in real-world financial asset total value locked (TVL).
+ZorroSign, a global leader in data security solutions built on multi-chain blockchain, today announced its advanced integration with Provenance Blockchain, the leading decentralized blockchain purpose-built for financial services with over $8 billion in real-world financial asset total value locked (TVL).
 This crucial integration allows ZorroSign users to store digital document information-including signers, signatures and transaction metadata-on the Provenance Blockchain and verify the immutability of that data on the blockchain via digital certificates with audit trails.

 Public blockchains, like Provenance Blockchain, offer a number of benefits for data privacy and data security, including decentralization (improving data's resistance to hacking and data breaches), transparency (improving audits and tracking of data), and cryptography (which protects data from being accessed or altered without permission).
 Healthcare providers, for example, can better manage patient records and clinical trials data in a secure and privacy-preserving way.
 Financial service providers can manage financial transactions and customer data in a secure and compliant way.
 And government agencies can manage land records, voting systems, and other important government data in a secure and transparent way.